mestachs/blog/posts/2022-11-21-postgres-command-line.md

 psql -h crt.sh -p 5432 -U guest certwatch -c "COPY (select * from pg_stat_activity) TO STDOUT WITH CSV HEADER" > queries.csv
 ```

-There are 2 small trick here
+There are 2 small tricks here:

 - using `-c` to pass an sql statement and don't go in interactive/prompt mode.
 - using `COPY ( .... ) TO STDOUT WITH CSV HEADER` to generate a csv